jeffizhungry/stack-of-books/general.md

 - [The Actor Model] (http://www.brianstorti.com/the-actor-model/)

     * Actors are like active objects.
 They do some computation, can store state, and comm with msgs.

+- [C++11 Thread Affinity and Hyperthreading] (http://eli.thegreenplace.net/2016/c11-threads-affinity-and-hyperthreading/)

+    * Good example on multi-core architecture and how threads get mapped to cores.

 ## Books
 - [Advanced Programming in the Unix Environment] (http://poincare.matf.bg.ac.rs/~ivana//courses/ps/sistemi_knjige/pomocno/apue.pdf)